Integrate

 participant Service

-Agent->>Service: POST /agent/auth<br/>{ type: identity_assertion, assertion_type: verified_email, assertion: email }
+Agent->>Service: POST /agent/identity<br/>{ type: service_auth, login_hint: email }

-Service-->>Agent: 200 OK (claim_token, no credential)
+Service-->>Agent: 200 OK (claim_token, claim: user_code, verification_uri)

-Service-->>Agent: 200 OK (credential)
+Service-->>Agent: 200 OK (access_token + identity_assertion) | authorization_pending

-POST /agent/auth handlers
+POST /agent/identity handlers

-Same base endpoint shape as agent verified — dispatch on type.
+Same base endpoint as agent verified — dispatch on type.
 The user claimed flow has two request shapes.

 http

-POST /agent/auth HTTP/1.1
+POST /agent/identity HTTP/1.1

-Host: auth.service.com
+Host: auth.service.example.com

 Content-Type: application/json